maaleske/TIES481_2016/ex4/README.md

     1st order terms to each order (which would have happened if we choose x1x2x3x4x5x6=1 and continue from that).

 2. Now we take one experiment from the previous design:we choose the combination with the least rooms and the shortest interarrival times.

     ADD TABLE

+    We tested different values for sample length and interval.
+We saw, that for example the values

+    report_rate = 10
+    sample length = 1000
+    interval = 3000

+3. We decided